isandrocks/SandRoc-Bot/README.md

 2. Parler TTS.
 This can be set up in the bot's repository.
    [https://huggingface.co/parler-tts/parler_tts_mini_v0.1](https://huggingface.co/parler-tts/parler_tts_mini_v0.1)

 3. ComfyUI running locally.
-You will also need to create a `workflow_api.json` and place it in the root directory.
+You will also need to generate a `workflow_api.json` from ComfyUI and place it in the root directory.
    [https://github.com/comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI)